EG-Miln/One-Score-Heartbreaks-Analyzing-Close-Games-in-College-Football/README.md

 # One-Score Heartbreaks: Analyzing Narrow Losses in College Football

-Public repository for an Erdos Institute Data Science Bootcamp team project.
+This is the public repository for our Erdos Institute Data Science Bootcamp team project.

 ## Data Set

-We are examining "one-score" games in college football.
-For the scope of this project, a "one-score" game is defined as a football game in which the final point differential is 8 points or fewer.
+We are analyzing *one-score* games in college football — games where the final point differential is **8 points or fewer**.

-**Examples of Final Scores in a One-Score Game in College Football:**
+**Examples of final scores in one-score games:**
 - 21–28
 - 13–10
 - 14–20

+One-score games occasionaly occur in college football and these can sometimes provide the most dramatic moments of the season.
+However, they can be particularly stressful for players, coaches, and fans alike.

-Our dataset consists of the following components:
+Our dataset includes:
-- **Team Stats**: 3rd down efficiency, completions and attempts, turnovers, etc.
+- **Team Stats:** 3rd down efficiency, completion attempts, turnovers, rushing yards, time of possession, and more.
-- **Play-by-Play Information**: Detailed sequences of game events.

-## Data Scraping Process
+## Data Collection Process

-We collected the data using the following steps:
+We gathered data using the following steps:

-1. Downloaded Game IDs from multiple FBS seasons from [CollegeFootballData.com](https://collegefootballdata.com/).
+1. Downloaded Game IDs for multiple FBS seasons from [CollegeFootballData.com](https://collegefootballdata.com/).
 2. Filtered for one-score games and saved the relevant Game IDs into a CSV file.
-3. Used Python scripts to scrape Team Stats and Play-by-Play data from the ESPN website using the filtered Game IDs.
+3. Used Python scripts to scrape team stats from ESPN using these Game IDs.
-4. Saved the extracted data into separate Excel files for data analysis.
+4. Saved the extracted data into Excel files for further analysis.

----

 ## Project Goals

-1. **Identify Stats Most Predictive of Winning (or Losing) Close Games**
+1. **Identify which team stats are most predictive of winning a one-score game**
-   - Use logistic regression or decision trees to assess feature importance.
+   - Apply logistic regression to assess feature importance.
-   - Focus on situational stats: 3rd/4th down conversion rates, turnover margin, etc.

-2. **Predict the Winner of a One-Score Game**
+2. **Predict the winner of a one-score game**
-   - Build a predictive model using in-game and/or pre-game statistics.
+   - Build predictive models using in-game team stats.
-   - Consider features like yards per play, turnover margin, etc.
+   - Focus on features like 3rd down efficiency, completion attempts, etc.

----

 ## Key Performance Indicators (KPIs)
-We have grouped our KPIs into the following categories:

-### Game-Level KPIs
-- Win-loss record in one-score games
-- Average scoring margin in one-score games
-- Number of comeback wins or blown leads

-### Situational Execution KPIs
+We are focusing on situational execution KPIs, including:
-- 3rd and 4th down conversion rates
+- 3rd down conversion rates
-- Turnovers (overall and 4th quarter-specific)
+- Completion attempts
+- Yards per pass
+- Rushing yards
-- Time of possession in the 4th quarter
+- Time of possession
-- Penalties (frequency and yardage)

-### Coaching and Decision-Making KPIs
-- 4th down decision analysis (actual vs. optimal decisions)
-- Kicking decisions (field goal attempts vs. go-for-it situations)

 ## Stakeholders

-1. **Coaching Staff**
-   - Improve in-game decision-making and situational awareness.
+- **Coaching Staff:** Gain insights to improve in-game decision-making and situational awareness.

-2. **Athletic Departments**
-   - Evaluate coaching effectiveness and team performance in tight contests.
+- **Athletic Departments:** Evaluate coaching effectiveness and team performance in close games.

-3. **Football Players**
-   - Understand individual and team execution under high-pressure situations.
+- **Football Players:** Better understand individual and team execution under high-pressure situations.